Robinyo/serendipity/docs/get-started/02-environment.md

 sudo chmod 600 *.pem
 ```

+:::tip

-**Note:** On Unix and macOS systems the cert and key file permissions must disallow any access to world or group.
+On Unix and macOS systems the cert and key file permissions must disallow any access to world or group.

 I also had an issue with Docker Compose mounting the `*.pem` files if they have extended attributes.
 On macOS, the `@` symbol at the end of a file's permissions means the file has extended attributes.